leesangjun1903/NLP-and-Audio/LLM/readme.md

 - AdaLoRA: Adaptive Budget Allocation for Parameter-Efficient Fine-Tuning
 - LLaMA-Adapter: Efficient Fine-tuning of Language Models with Zero-Initialized Attention
 - LLM-Adapters: An Adapter Family for Parameter-Efficient Fine-Tuning of Large Language Models
+- An Information-theoretic Approach to Prompt Engineering Without Ground Truth Labels